 - Interactive display in the platform for operator convenience

-Renting an atrium lift is a smart option if your project requires:
+Renting a compact crawler lift is a smart option if your project requires:

 - Cleaning windows of a multi-story building